SEE: NEW BOAT BUILDERS HOME PAGE http://newboatbuilders.com/pages/electricity1.html

 What drives this current is called voltage.
 Voltage is a measure of potential energy contained in the battery and is measured in volts.
 The symbol for volts is V.

-The load is resistance to current flow and is measured in something called ohms, named after the guy who discovered it.
-The symbol for this is either R or the greek letter Omega.
-I will just use R because the Omega symbol is too hard to find on my computer.
+The load is resistance to current flow and is measured in ohms, named after the guy who discovered that different loads create differing amounts of resistance.
+The symbol for this is either R or the Greek letter Omega (Ώ).
+I will just use R.

 Types of Electricity

-Yes, electricity comes in different flavors, AC and DC.
+Electricity comes in different flavors, AC and DC.
 No that is not a rock group.
-AC stands for alternating current, which is what we all have in our houses, and most appliances run on AC, and is usually 110 volts, or 220 volts for some large appliances such as clothes dryers.
-Where does AC electrcity come from?
+AC stands for alternating current, which is what we all have in our houses, and most appliances run on AC, and is usually 120 volts, or 220 volts for some large appliances such as clothes dryers.
+Where does AC electricity come from?
 See https://www.saveonenergy.com/how-electricity-works/

 Direct current comes primarily from batteries.
 You can get it by converting AC to DC but for now I will stick with batteries.
 The simplest batteries are a single cells such a the D cells used in flashlights, or AA and AAA cells used in most small electronic devices.
-A long time ago, someone discovered that any single cell battery, no matter how big, puts out about 1.2 volts.
-Over the centuries that has been upped to about 1.5 volts.
-The larger you make this cell, the longer it will last, and the more current you will get out of it (amperes) but you still won't get any more than 1.5 volts.
+(Today many devices use lithium batteries but I will get to that latter) A long time ago, someone discovered that any single cell battery, no matter how big, puts out about 1.2 volts.
+Over the centuries by improving the chemistry, that has been upped to about 2 volts.
+The larger you make a cell, the longer it will last, and the more current you will get out of it (amperes) but you still won't get any more than about 2 volts.

-So how do we get typical 12 V and 6 V batteries?
-These are lead-acid type batteries and have about 2.0 volts per cell, compared to the 1.5 volts of most flashlight-type cells.
+So how do we get typical lead-acid cells to be 12 V and 6 V batteries?
+These are lead-acid type batteries and have about two (2.0) volts per cell, compared to the 1.5 volts of most flashlight-type cells.
 If you tie a lot of these cells together in series (I'll explain series in a minute) they add up.
-So three cells is six volts, and 6 cells is 12 volts.
+So three cells combines to be six volts, and 6 cells adds up to 12 volts.
 So actually that 12 V battery in your car or boat is really six cells (count the vent caps) wired together to make twelve volts.
+These cells are all inside one case, so it looks to be one battery.

-See the Figure below, and the photo of two deep cycle batteries in parallel.
+See the Figure below, that shows three batteries.
+The two on the left are deep cycle batteries and are the "house batteries" that run most of the equipment on board, and are wired in parallel.
 The battery on the right is the starting battery and not connected to the two deep cycle house batteries.
-However, in this instance there is a switch which allows the house batteries to be used to start the engine.
+However, in this instance there is a switch which allows the house batteries, in an emergency, to be used to start the engine or the generator.

 So why DC?
 DC has certain advantages.
 It comes in convenient sized packages; for example, your typical automotive batteries.
-Also, DC does not present the big shock hazard that AC does.
+Also, DC does not present the big shock hazard that AC does (until you get over 50 volts).
 Plus that, most equipment used on small boats is designed specifically to run on DC.
 You don't need a large generator to produce DC, and you can easily recharge the batteries from an alternator on your engine, or with a charger from shore power.

 Why is it called direct current?
 Because DC current flows in only one direction, as opposed to AC which flows both directions.
 For low power devices, DC is more than adequate to supply your power needs.
 See Wikipedia on Direct Current http://en.wikipedia.org/wiki/Direct_current